 Ask Jesus to dig out your ears so you can hear His Word.

-- I’d love to help you grow in your devotion.
-I use the DIG Bible Study Method as a simple tool to help me dig deeper in the Word with Jesus.
+Consider using the DIG Bible Study Method as a simple tool to help dig deeper in the Word with Jesus.
 It’s not the only way to approach the Scriptures, but I have found it helps train my heart to carefully listen to Jesus’ Word, to draw near to Him and to grow in my devotion.
 Follow this link for a quick overview and see if it might be something helpful for you, too.